jschrier/blog/_posts/2024-06-29-LLM-Finetuning-Notes.md

 Under the hood, it uses [Ludwig](https://Ludwig.ai) to configure fine-tuning and [Lorax](https://loraexchange.ai/) to serve the adapters efficiently.
 You can run these locally.

 They also maintain a [useful leaderboard](https://predibase.com/fine-tuning-index) *(and check link there for their ArXiV paper)* comparing fine-tuning performance on a variety of tasks.
 As of late-June 2024, llama-3-8b is pretty much the best choice, fwiw.

+# Fireworks

+[Fireworks](http://fireworks.ai) is yet another open-LLM-as-a-service provider also making a play for [finetuning](https://docs.fireworks.ai/fine-tuning/fine-tuning-models).

+A strength (circa late July 2024) compared to the services mentioned above, is that they appear to support [grammar-based structured output](https://docs.fireworks.ai/structured-responses/structured-output-grammar-based)

+They also have a few fine-tuned models of their own, such as a [Llama3 that does better function calling](https://fireworks.ai/blog/firefunction-v2-launch-post) (claimed to be comparable to GPT-4o, but at 10% of the cost and 3x speed)

 # Huggingface / autotrain